 Dr. Clayton Miller (ResearchGate)(LinkedIn)(GitHub)(ORCID)(Publons) is an Asst.
-Professor at NUS in the BUDS Lab.
-He was formerly a researcher at the Future Cities Lab and a fellow at the Institute of Technology in Architecture at the ETH Zürich.
+Professor at NUS in the BUDS Lab, the Co-Leader of Theme D - Data Analytics at the UC Berkeley SinBerBEST2 Lab and the Co-Leader of Subtask 4 of the IEA Annex 79 Occupant-Centric Building Design and Operation.
 He holds a Doctor of Sciences (Dr. sc.
 ETH Zurich) from the ETH Zürich, an MSc.
 (Building) from the National University of Singapore (NUS), and a BSc./Masters of Architectural Engineering (MAE) from the University of Nebraska - Lincoln (UNL).
 He is the former CTO of Optiras Pte.
 Ltd, a Singapore NRF-funded start-up, a former Fulbright Scholar to Singapore at NUS and a Walter Scott Jr. Scholar at UNL.

 Dr. Prageeth Jayathissa (ResearchGate)(LinkedIn)(GitHub)(ORCID) is a Post-Doctoral Researcher at NUS in the BUDS Lab.
 He holds a Doctor of Sciences (Dr. sc.
 ETH Zurich) and Masters in Energy Science from the ETH Zürich and a Bachelor’s Degree in Mechanical Engineering from the University of Canterbury in New Zealand.
 Dr. Jayathissa is the equivalent of the BUDS Lab Oberassistent (Senior Researcher) as he ties together all the technologies being developed.
 He is an expert in prototyping, engineering, design, and computer science.

-Ananya Joshi (ResearchGate)(LinkedIn)(GitHub) is a U.S. Student Fulbright Scholar at NUS in the BUDS Lab.
+Ananya Joshi (ResearchGate)(LinkedIn)(GitHub) is a U.S. Student Fulbright Scholar at NUS in the BUDS Lab leading the Project BuzzNET.
 She recently finished a Bachelor’s of Science and Engineering in Computer Science from Princeton University and has previously worked at Google and the MIT Lincoln Lab.
+She will start a Ph.D. program and NSF Fellowship in Fall 2020 in Computer Science at Carnegie Mellon University.
 Ananya is a machine learning expert that will be leading the BuzzNET project focused on the identification of mosquito breeding areas in the tropical Singaporean climate.

 Irvin Tang Kaijun (ResearchGate)(LinkedIn)(GitHub) is a Ph.D.
 Researcher at NUS in the BUDS Lab.
 He is co-supervised by Dr. Wang Qian.
 He holds a B.Sc. in Project & Facilities Management, Honours (Merit) from the NUS Dept. of Building.
 He is an expert in identifying and documenting construction and operations defects and is working on elegant ways of using deep learning and image recognition to enhance the building industry.